jayHuggie/PathTracer_CUDA_Interactive/README.md

 make
 ```

 in the home directory.
-(If the program could not find CUDA, adjust the CUDA_PATH in the Makefile)
+(If the program cannot find CUDA, adjust the CUDA_PATH in the Makefile)

 2. After compiling, use the command:
 ```